-COURSE H.-Joynes' Minimum French Grammar.
+Course G.-Joynes' Minimum French Grammar.
 Joynes' French Reader.
 Daudet's Contes Choisis (Jenkins' edition).
-Michelet's La prise de la Bastille.
+Michelet's La Prise de la Bastille.
 Drilling on the irregular verbs.
-This course being designed for those desiring a rapid acquisition of a reading knowledge of the language, the whole attention of the class will be devoted to French Grammar, Composition based upon the Grammar, translation of easy French Prose in large amounts to obtain a vocabulary, and especially on pronunciation.
+This course being designed for those desiring a rapid acquisition of a reading knowledge of the language, the whole attention of the class will be devoted to French Grammar, Composition based upon the Grammar, translation of easy French Prose in large amounts to obtain a vocabulary, and especially to pronunciation.